RaspberryPiFoundation/scratch-curriculum/en-GB/ghostbusters/index.md

 	![screenshot](images/ghost-random.png)

-+ Test our your ghost again, and you should notice that it appears in a different place each time.
++ Test out your ghost again, and you should notice that it appears in a different place each time.

 ## Save your project { .save }